erezsh/runtype/docs/types.rst

 Types
 -----

-Note: These types are not specific to the Python type-system!
+Note: These types are not specific to the Python type system!

 .. autoclass:: runtype.base_types.Type